webforj/webforj-documentation/docs/introduction/tutorial/validating-and-binding-data.md

 `BindingContext.of(this, Customer.class, true)` initializes the binding context for the `Customer` class.
 The third parameter, `true`, enables [jakarta validation](https://beanvalidation.org/).

 :::info
-This implementation uses autobinding as described in the [Data Binding Article](../../data-binding/automatic-binding).
+This implementation uses auto-binding as described in the [Data Binding Article](../../data-binding/automatic-binding).
 This works if the fields in the data model `Customer` are named the same as the corresponding fields in the `FormView`.

-Should the fields not be named the same you can add the `UseProperty` annotation in the form over the field you want to bind so they know which datafields to refer to.
+Should the fields not be named the same you can add the `UseProperty` annotation in the form over the field you want to bind so they know which data fields to refer to.
 :::

 ### Data binding with `onDidEnter()`